 If a blood sugar test comes back low, raise your levels by consuming sugary foods or drinks, such as fruit juice, candy, or glucose tablets for people with diabetes.
 Work with your doctor to determine how to effectively manage low blood sugar levels.

 At Pledge To Fitness, we offer services to help manage your blood glucose, including nutrition coaching, customized workout programs, and personal training in Bellaire, TX.
 We are committed to helping you feel your best and control your symptoms!
-Contact us today at (713) 401-2841 to learn more about improving your health with type 2 diabetes.
+We can give provide you with evidenced-base strategies to manage type 2 diabetes.